Minimal and maximal spectra as the Stone-\v{C}ech compactification: Introduction

-Compactification is one of the main topics which is investigated in this paper from new points of view.
-Among various compactifications, the Stone-\v{C}ech compactification of a discrete space $X$ is particularly important.
-One of the main reasons of its importance is that it admits a semigroup structure whenever $X$ is a semigroup, and this semigroup structure has vast and interesting applications in diverse fields of mathematics specially in combinatorial number theory, Ramsey theory, topological dynamics and Ergodic theory. \\ An accessible concrete description of this compactification often remains elusive.
-For instance the semigroup $\beta\mathbb{N}$, the Stone-\v{C}ech compactification of the natural numbers, is amazingly complicated and there are some unanswered questions about its semigroup structure.
-For example, whether or not $\beta\mathbb{N}$ contains any elements of finite order which are not idempotent still remains a challenging open problem.
-See \cite{Hindman-Strauss} and \cite{Walker} and their rich bibliography for the further studies. \\ Perhaps as another main reason for the importance of the Stone-\v{C}ech compactification of a discrete space is its vital role in proving Theorem \ref{Theorem niceTS} which states that every topological space admits the Stone-\v{C}ech compactification. \\ Classically, the Stone-\v{C}ech compactification of a discrete space is usually constructed via the ultrafilters on that space.
-In this paper, we find two new and interesting ways to construct this compactification using only the standard methods of commutative algebra.
+Classically, the Stone-\v{C}ech compactification of a discrete space is usually constructed via the ultrafilters of that space.
+In this paper, we find two new and interesting ways to construct this compactification using only the standard and elementary methods of commutative algebra.
 In fact in Theorem \ref{Theorem STIII}, we prove that the minimal spectrum of the direct product of a family of integral domains indexed by a set $X$ is the Stone-\v{C}ech compactification of the discrete space $X$.
 In Theorem \ref{Theorem STI}, it is shown that the maximal spectrum of the direct product of a family of local rings indexed by $X$ is the Stone-\v{C}ech compactification of the discrete space $X$.
 These results improve all of the former constructions of the Stone-\v{C}ech compactification of a discrete space, and also show that this compactification is independent of choosing of integral domains and local rings.
-In particular, we get that $\beta X=\Spec\mathcal{P}(X)$ here $\beta X$ denotes the Stone-\v{C}ech compactification of the discrete space $X$, and the classical approach is also recovered, see Remark \ref{Remark II}.
-Then various applications of these results are given.
-In particular, these results allow us to understand the number of prime ideals of the infinite direct products of integral domains and local rings more precisely.
-Also the Stone-\v{C}ech compactification of an arbitrary topological space $X$ is deduced from the Stone-\v{C}ech compactification of the discrete space $X$ by passing to a its certain quotient, see Theorem \ref{Theorem niceTS}. \\ In \S6, using ultra-rings and Theorems \ref{Theorem STIII} and \ref{Theorem STI}, then we obtain powerful results on the Stone-\v{C}ech compactification, see Theorems \ref{Theorem Ultra 1} and \ref{Theorem Ultra 2}. \\ We have also found a new way to build the Alexandroff (one-point) compactification of a discrete space, see Corollary \ref{Corollary IV}.
-This result tells us that for any set $X$ then $\alpha X=\Spec(\mathcal{R})$ here $\alpha X$ denotes the Alexandroff compactification of the discrete space $X$ and $\mathcal{R}$ is a certain subring of $\mathcal{P}(X)$.
-Then in Theorem \ref{Theorem IV}, we show that every totally disconnected compactification of a discrete space $X$ is precisely of the form $\Spec(\mathcal{R}')$ where the ring $\mathcal{R}'$ satisfies in the extensions of rings $\mathcal{R}\subseteq\mathcal{R}'\subseteq\mathcal{P}(X)$.
-(This result is also proved in \cite[Theorems 2.2 and 2.3]{Swamy et al.} by another approach using Boolean algebras).
-Therefore all of the totally disconnected compactifications of a discrete space are in the scope of the Zariski topology.
-In particular this class, up to isomorphisms, forms a set and the extensions of the corresponding rings put a partial order over this set in a way that the Alexandroff compactification is the minimal one and the Stone-\v{C}ech compactification is the maximal one. \\
+In particular, we get that $\beta X=\Spec\mathcal{P}(X)$.
+The classical construction is also recovered (see Remark \ref{Remark II}).
+Throughout this paper, $\beta X$ denotes the Stone-\v{C}ech compactification of the discrete space $X$.
+These results allow us to understand the number of prime ideals of the infinite direct products of integral domains and local rings more precisely.
+As another application, the Stone-\v{C}ech compactification of an arbitrary topological space $X$ is deduced from the Stone-\v{C}ech compactification of the discrete space $X$ by passing to a certain quotient (see Theorem \ref{Theorem niceTS}).
+It is worth mentioning that our results considerably generalize several related results in the literature (see e.g. \cite{Aoyama}). \\